Remgax/Remgax/README.md

 📚 I currently work as an Application Developer at National Széchényi Library.
 I mostly work on back-end development but also have tasks with database management, user support, and support for our integrated library software and systems.

-🔭 I’m currently working on my degree in Computer Science.
-It will be a video game using Unity.
-You can [check it out here.](https://github.com/EKKE-IK-M5APWK/World-of-Eronia)
-Still, a lot to do (and even more to learn), but hopefully it will be finished at the end of 2024.

-🎓 I’m currently studying at the Eszterházy Catholic University.
-In my last year now.
-Lots of fun technologies, and new perspectives.

 👯 I want to collaborate on projects involving video games or any related topic.
 I would love to learn more about designs and the industry in general.

-🎮 I have a few hobbies that I love to share.
-I love to play video games (I think you already guessed it), mostly playing MMORPGs or RBGs.
-I love the social aspect and playing with other people.
-My all-time favourite video games are Mass Effect, World of Warcraft, Guild Wars 2, and all the Star Wars Games.
-Diablo games, Baldurs Gate 3, Elite Dangerous and F1 games.

-I have a lot of tabletop games at home and a lot of Dungeons and Dragons roleplaying books from Wizards of the Coast.
-You can't say no when it comes to Dragons and Dice. 🎲

 📫 How to reach me: You can use my [email address](mail:kormany.1993@gmail.com) or via Discord remgax.